burakbayramli/dersblog/sk/2025/04/aabb-randall.md

 all together and so what follows is a step by step guide to AABBs and how to sort them in a tree to quickly determine intersections.
-There is sample code provided in the form of the C++ implementation in my voxel engine and at the bottom of this post I explain how you can use this (just the AABB tree implementation) in your own code.
+There is sample code provided in the form of the C++ implementation in my engine and at the bottom of this post I explain how you can use this (just the AABB tree implementation) in your own code.
 However this post is more about the theory and once you understand that a simple implementation is fairly straightforward (though there are numerous optimisations, some of which are in my sample code some of which aren’t, that can complicate things).

 For the purposes of keeping this guide simple I’m going to draw diagrams and talk about 2 dimensional boxes (rectangles) rather than 3